 Being asked to put yourself in a serving dangerous situation.

-His appointed Ananias as he did Saul.
+He appointed Ananias as he did Saul.
 It’s just like God to care for Ananias as much as He does for Saul.
-God will gently encourage Ananias to go the way assigned to him, so that Saul can take the path he’s assigned.
+God will gently encourage Ananias to go the way assigned to him so that Saul can take the path he’s assigned.

 Then Ananias went his way and entered the house.
 Putting his hands on him, he said, “Brother Saul, the Lord Jesus, who appeared to you on the way as you came, has sent me so that you may see again and be filled with the Holy Spirit.”
 Immediately something like scales fell from his eyes, and he could see again.
 And he rose up and was baptized.
 When he had eaten, he was strengthened.

 Ananias’ trepidation disappeared at that.
 Look at how he greets Saul as brother Saul.
 He did as God asked him to do, and Saul’s sight returned.

 It says he was strengthened.
 In the midst of his blindness, Saul was being shown what he must suffer for Jesus.
 He’s living through it all beforehand with Jesus as his only guide.
 It must have been daunting.

 God made good on His first promises to Saul.
 He showed Saul all that his life would cost to do as God wanted.
 When his sight returned, he set to the task.
 He was baptized.
 He then ended his fast.